Courtesy of alexacrib / Shutterstock

 Article continues below advertisement

 It’s not always easy to find safe, ethical, and environmentally friendly products, especially while you’re on the go.
 Until you discover GoodGuide, that is.
-Powered by its online database, the free Android and iOS app provides sustainability ratings for more than 75,000 food, personal care, and household products—all in real time.
+Powered by its online database, the free app provides sustainability ratings for more than 75,000 food, personal care, and household products—all in real time.
 Users can even customize the app by selecting issues they care about most, such as the environment, animal welfare, or organic certification.

 Created by two Swedish programmers, this website allows travelers to compare data across a multitude of booking sites, highlighting the most fuel-efficient flights and eco-friendly hotels in destinations around the world.
 Glooby’s online search engine even offers the option to refine results by flights with the lowest C02 emissions—making the act of reducing your impact on the environment as simple as checking off one box.